drd/conformist/README.md

 - drastically improve the quality of this README.
 - organize code into separate files
 - organize tests into suites
-- integrate i18n with validation messages
-- handle string interpolation with error messages ('{name} must be at most {max} characters long')
 - make a decision about how to integrate with [immutable](https://github.com/facebook/immutable-js)
 - should `optional` be a thing, or should there be a Required Validator?
 -- how to get useful "this element is required" messages, essentially.